java-json-tools/json-patch/README.md

 * full support for RFC 6902 operations, including `test`;
 * JSON "diff" (RFC 6902 only) with operation factorization.

-The JSON diff implementation is courtesy of [Randy Watler](https://github.com/rwatler).

 ## Versions

 The current version is **1.8**.
 See file `RELEASE-NOTES.md` for details.